 - In almost all processes of casting magical spells, the use of destruction of wax figurines and papyri drawings was the de facto rule for a majority of sacrificial actions performed during the ceremony.

 - The choice of wax as the most preferred spell casting materials had its own significance and importance.
 Most probably, the choice of wax is entirely due to its special physical properties that made them fit enough for any spell casting methods.
 Wax also has a religious and mythological connotations attached to it, because the wax material is said to be the creation of the sun god himself!

-- Egyptians relied on and believed in the power of colors and numbers, while applying the principles of magic.
+- Egyptians relied on and believed in the power of colors and numbers while applying the principles of magic.
 In fact, the natural color of green had a profound influence on the entire Egyptian populace, as it represents and relates to the evergreen papyrus plant.
-Green means fertility, flourishing crops, a bountiful harvest, life, microcosm, abundance of riches and finally resurrection.
-Green color also relates to magical and spells making properties; amulets created of green papyrus columns drove away evil from the real world and thereafter from the world beyond the death.
-From the middle ages onwards until the end of Egypt-Roman confluence, lion-headed goddesses such as Bastet, Sekhmet and Menhet carried the green papyrus, as an eternal symbol of security and protection and in elimination of all types of harmful influences.
+Green means fertility, flourishing crops, a bountiful harvest, life, microcosm, abundance of riches, and finally resurrection.
+The green color also relates to magical and spells making properties; amulets created of green papyrus columns drove away evil from the real world and after that from the world beyond the death.
+From the middle ages onwards until the end of Egypt-Roman confluence, lion-headed goddesses such as Bastet, Sekhmet, and Menhet carried the green papyrus, as an eternal symbol of security and protection and in the elimination of all types of harmful influences.

 Spell Casting Procedures

 Spitting upon, trampling and spearing

 Before casting spells, the person who conducts the ritual procedure must ensure that he has all the tools, materials, and ingredients ready for the processes; these serve as the medium or points of references from which a hostile influence needs expelling.
 Several native and indigenous techniques and methods ensured trouble-free spell casting.